Lake City, Minnesota: History

 Lake City is located 65 mi southeast of the Twin Cities at the intersection of U.S. Highways 61 and 63 on the Mississippi River at Lake Pepin.
 Lac de Pleurs (Lake of Tears) was the name given to Lake Pepin by Father Louis Hennepin, who camped on the shore of the lake in 1680.
 He christened the large body of water Lac de Pleurs after observing his Sioux captors weeping near the lake over the death of a chief's son.
 The war party of Isanti Sioux had captured Hennepin and his two companions several miles south along the Mississippi and were camping near the lake on their return north to their Sioux villages near present-day Mille Lacs.

 The first known settler was Jacob Boody, who arrived in 1853.
 In the years to follow, several explorers passed through this area.
 The town was platted in 1855.
-The waters of Lake Pepin are deep enough to allow for a port, and in 1864 the Lake City town supervisors were given special powers by the State Legislature to create a port market for grain.
-Soon after, Lake City became noted as a profitable market for grain with the volume of trade in 1866 bringing in a little over a million and a half dollars.
+The waters of Lake Pepin are deep enough to allow for a port, and in 1864 the Lake City town supervisors were given special powers by the Minnesota Legislature to create a port market for grain.
+Soon after, Lake City became noted as a profitable market for grain, with the volume of trade in 1866 bringing in a little over a million and a half dollars.

 Lake City became incorporated in 1872 and has become widely known for its attractive surroundings and bountiful fishing.
 The Sea Wing disaster occurred on July 13, 1890 when a strong squall line overturned the excursion vessel Sea Wing on Lake Pepin near Lake City.
 Over 200 people were aboard the vessel when it was overturned, and as a result 98 people drowned.

-Water skiing was invented in Lake City by area resident, Ralph Samuelson, which he first performed in Lake Pepin during the summer of 1922.
+Water skiing was invented in Lake City by area resident Ralph Samuelson, which he first performed on Lake Pepin during the summer of 1922.
 To commemorate this event, Lake City has adopted the nickname "The Birthplace of Water Skiing" and holds an annual town festival, called Water Ski Days.
-Water Ski Days typically includes three days of water skiing exhibitions, live music, beer garden, street carnival, sports tournaments, and Grand Parade; it is held annually during the last full-weekend in June.
-In 2020 Water Ski Days was slated to be held June 26–28 but was cancelled due to COVID-19.
-The festival that will be held in 2021 would have been the 50th, but will be the 49th because of the cancellation.
+Water Ski Days typically includes three days of water skiing exhibitions, live music, beer garden, street carnival, sports tournaments, and a parade; it is held annually during the last full weekend in June.

 Lake City has three properties listed on the National Register of Historic Places: the 1872 James C. and Agnes M. Stout House, the 1899 Lake City City Hall, and the 1910 Williamson–Russell–Rahilly House.